huyisme-005/LaMusique/README.md

 *   ShadCN UI Components (responsive by design)
 *   Genkit (for AI flow integration, using Google AI models like Gemini)
 *   Lucide Icons
-*   `localStorage` for saving song progress.
+*   `localStorage` for saving song progress and submitted feedback.

 The application is built with responsive design principles, aiming for usability across various screen sizes, including desktop PCs and mobile devices like iPhones (accessed via a web browser).

 ## Known Issues & Future Enhancements

 *   **SongCrafter Form State on Load**: When loading a saved song from `localStorage`, only lyrics and melody are restored.
 The form inputs in `SongCrafter` (theme, keywords, genre, etc.) are not repopulated.
 *   **Advanced Plagiarism Detection**: The current plagiarism scans (lyrics, planned for visual assets) are basic and experimental.
-Audio plagiarism scanning is also a planned future feature.
 More sophisticated systems would require advanced techniques and access to larger content databases.
 *   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
 *   **Full Audio Functionality**: Implementing robust microphone recording, AI audio generation, and more detailed audio analysis.
 *   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
 *   **Full Export Functionality**: Implementing actual file export in various audio formats (MP3, WAV, MIDI).
 *   **Social Media Integration**: Direct API integration for seamless sharing on social platforms.
+*   **Centralized Feedback System**: Currently, user feedback submitted via the survey is stored in the user's browser `localStorage`.
+For admin access to all feedback, a backend database (e.g., Firebase Firestore) and API endpoints would need to be implemented.
 *   **User Authentication & Cloud Storage**:
     *   Implement a full user authentication system (e.g., email/password, phone number, social media logins).
     *   Replace `localStorage` with cloud-based storage (e.g., Firestore) for saved songs, linked to user accounts.
 This would allow users to access their work across devices and sessions after logging in.
 *   **Admin Accounts & Management**:
-    *   Develop an admin role with capabilities to manage users, view user information (with appropriate privacy considerations), and potentially oversee app functionalities.
+    *   Develop an admin role with capabilities to manage users, view user information (with appropriate privacy considerations), and potentially oversee app functionalities (including centrally viewing submitted feedback).
 *   **Tiered Plans & Subscriptions**:
     *   Introduce different subscription levels (e.g., Free, Premium, Corporate) with varied feature access or usage limits, once user accounts are in place.
 *   **Dark Mode Theme**: The current focus is on the light theme; a polished dark mode could be added.

 This project is built with Firebase Studio and aims to provide a foundation for a powerful AI-assisted music creation tool.